The answering machine at Haloti Ngata's home will now say, "Haloti's going to BYU. Thank you for calling."

-Ngata, 6-foot-4, 310 pounds, said in an exclusive interview Tuesday morning that he has verbally committed to play football at BYU.
+Ngata, 6-foot-4, 310 pounds, said in an exclusive interview Tuesday morning at Highland High School, that he verbally committed to play football at BYU.

 "I'm going to BYU," Ngata said.
 "I know people who are going to be going there."

-"(His hiring) help a lot," said Ngata, who was one of the most sought after defensive tackles in the nation.
+"(His hiring) helped a lot," said Ngata, who was one of the most sought after defensive tackles in the nation.

-Ngata also said the religious atmosphere and the Polynesian population were key factors in his decision.
+Ngata also said the religious atmosphere, proximity to his family, and the Polynesian population at BYU were key factors in his decision.

-The Cougars have also received verbal commitments from the nation's No. 1 recruit and top quarterback, Ben Olson, of Thousands Oaks, Calif.; Brighton's Brian Kehl and Kearns' Paulo Fuaalii.
+The Cougars also received verbal commitments from the nation's No. 1 recruit and top quarterback, Ben Olson, of Thousands Oaks, Calif., Brighton's Brian Kehl and Kearns' Paulo Fuaalii.